 The Importance of Proper Safety

-One of the main injuries obtained by biking is head injury.
+One of the main injuries suffered when biking is head injury.
 For toddlers, falling over is likely to happen as they learn how to balance properly.

-It’s crucial to keep your child safe as they’re learning to ride a bike.
+It’s crucial to keep your child safe while learning to ride a bike.
 Additionally, it’s good to create a healthy habit of wearing a helmet whenever your child is playing with their bike.